theicfire/makefiletutorial/src/index.md

 # Note the single quotes around the * expressions.
 The shell will incorrectly expand these otherwise, but we want to send the * directly to the find command.
 SRCS := $(shell find $(SRC_DIRS) -name '*.cpp' -or -name '*.c' -or -name '*.s')

-# Prepends BUILD_DIR to every src file.
+# Prepends BUILD_DIR and appends .o to every src file
 # As an example, ./your_dir/hello.cpp turns into ./build/./your_dir/hello.cpp.o
 OBJS := $(SRCS:%=$(BUILD_DIR)/%.o)